Renewable energy in the United States: Renewable energy research

 There are numerous organizations within the academic, federal, and commercial sectors conducting large-scale advanced research in the field of renewable energy.
 This research spans several areas of focus across the renewable energy spectrum.
 Most of the research is targeted at improving efficiency and increasing overall energy yields.

 Multiple federally supported research organizations have focused on renewable energy in recent years.
 Two of the most prominent of these labs are Sandia National Laboratories (SNL) and the National Renewable Energy Laboratory (NREL), both of which are funded by the United States Department of Energy and supported by various corporate partners.
-Sandia has a total budget of $2.4 billion while NREL has a budget of $375 million.
+As of 2009, Sandia had a total budget of $2.4 billion while NREL had a budget of $375 million.

-Both the SNL and the NREL, have heavily funded solar research programs.
+Both the SNL and the NREL have heavily funded solar research programs.
 BP was also heavily invested in solar research programs until 2008 when the company began scaling back its solar operations.
 The company finally shut down its forty-year-old solar business after executives decided solar power production is not economically competitive.
-The NREL solar program has a budget of around $75 million and develops research projects in the areas of photovoltaic (PV) technology, solar thermal energy, and solar radiation.
+The NREL solar program had a budget of around $75 million as of 2009 and develops research projects in the areas of photovoltaic (PV) technology, solar thermal energy, and solar radiation.
 The budget for Sandia's solar division is unknown, however it accounts for a significant percentage of the laboratory's $2.4 billion budget.

 Several academic programs have focused on solar research in recent years.
 The Solar Energy Research Center (SERC) at University of North Carolina (UNC) has the sole purpose of developing cost effective solar technology.
 In 2008, researchers at Massachusetts Institute of Technology (MIT) developed a method to store solar energy by using it to produce hydrogen fuel from water.
 Such research is targeted at addressing the obstacle that solar development faces of storing energy for use during nighttime hours when the sun is not shining.